patrickfletcher/patrickfletcher.github.io/lights.md

 *Icosahedral lantern displayed at the [Market at the Bank](https://www.marketatthebank.com/) in Takoma Park, MD.*

 A [regular icosahedron](https://en.wikipedia.org/wiki/Regular_icosahedron) is made up of 20 equilateral triangles.
 This lantern is made up of two layers: an outer layer of laser-cut wooden triangles, lit from within by 20 [triangular LED panels](#triangular-led-panels).
 The icosahedra are held together with 3D printed corner connectors.
+I used diffuser film on the inside of the wooden triangles to soften the LED lights.

 <p style="text-align:center;">
 <img src="{{ site.url }}/assets/led/lantern open.jpg" alt="Icosahedral lantern - internal view"  style="width: 100%"/>